Victory Through Air Power (film): Reception

-Impact
+Thesis and impact

 On December 8, 1941, Disney studios were essentially converted into a propaganda machine for the United States government.
 While most World War II films were created for training purposes, films such as Victory Through Air Power were created to catch the attention of government officials and to build public morale among the U.S. and Allied powers.
 Among the notables who decided after seeing the film that Seversky and Disney knew what they were talking about were Winston Churchill and Franklin D. Roosevelt.

 The Disney studio sent a print for them to view when they were attending the Quebec Conference.
-According to Leonard Maltin, "it changed FDR's way of thinking—he agreed that Seversky was right."
-Maltin also adds that "it was only after Roosevelt saw 'Victory Through Air Power' that our country made the commitment to long-range bombing", although that is incorrect as the Allied Combined Bomber Offensive had already begun on June 10, 1943, two months before Roosevelt saw the movie.
+According to Leonard Maltin, "it changed FDR's way of thinking—he agreed that Seversky was right".
+Maltin also adds that "it was only after Roosevelt saw 'Victory Through Air Power' that our country made the commitment to long-range bombing", although that is incorrect as the Allied Combined Bomber Offensive had already begun on June 10, 1943, two months before Roosevelt saw the film.
 Roosevelt recognized that film was an effective way to teach and Disney could provide Washington with high quality information.
 The American people were becoming united and Disney was able to inform them of the situation without presenting excessive chaos, as cartoons often do.
 The animation was popular among soldiers and was superior to other documentary films and written instructions at the time.

 The film played a significant role for the Disney Corporation because it was the true beginning of educational films.
 The educational films would be, and still are, continually produced and used for the military, schools, and factory instruction.
 The company learned how to effectively communicate their ideas and efficiently produce the films while introducing the Disney characters to millions of people worldwide.
 Throughout the rest of the war, Disney characters effectively acted as ambassadors to the world.
 In addition to Victory Through Air Power, Disney produced Donald Gets Drafted, Education for Death, Der Fuehrer's Face, and various training films for the military, reusing animation from Victory Through Air Power in some of them.

 One scene showed a fictional rocket bomb destroying a fortified German submarine pen.
 According to anecdote, this directly inspired the British to develop a real rocket bomb to attack targets that were heavily protected with thick concrete.
-Due to its origin, the weapon became known as the Disney bomb, and saw limited use before the war ended.
+Due to its origin, the weapon became known as the Disney bomb, and saw limited use as a bunker buster before the war ended.

+It also depicted the development of powerful ground-penetrating subterranean bombs which might trigger a seismic event to disable enemy factories, but in the event it was the above-ground atomic bomb that emerged to end the Pacific War.
 In retrospect, some of Seversky's proposals were derided as impractical, such as operating a major long-range air bombardment campaign from the Aleutians, a series of islands reaching westward from Alaska, which is a remote area with a highly volatile climate that makes for dangerous flying conditions.